Investment Tax Deductions You May Have Overlooked

 There isn't agreement among professionals about whether or not you can take the investment advisory fee tax deduction for non-taxable accounts, such as a Roth IRA or Rollover IRA so you can try but there is no telling whether or not it will be accepted.
 One technique used by some wealth managers and asset management companies to attempt to help clients deduct this from their taxes is to allow them to pay the advisory fees from outside by the tax-free or tax-deferred account by deducting all of the fees from a brokerage account or billing the client directly and having the client write a check.

-You Might Be Able to Take a Deduction for Your Accounting Fees
+Deduction for Accounting Fees

 The fees you pay for tax preparation are usually tax deductible.
 Unfortunately, a lot of households don't qualify to avail themselves of the deduction because the rules are comparable to those for the investment advisory fee tax deduction — only those fees in excess of 2 percent of your adjusted gross income are deductible.

-You Might Be Able to Take an Investment Tax Deduction for Investment Newsletters, Magazines, and Publications
+Deduction for Newsletters, Magazines, and Publications

 Can’t live without your daily Wall Street Journal?
 How about Fortune, Forbes, or The Financial Times?
 Keep your receipts and you might be eligible to take the same tax deduction we've been discussing thus far; any amount over 2 percent of your adjusted gross income getting written off your tax bill with the potential exception of triggering the Alternative Minimum Tax.

-You Might Be Able to Take a Tax Deduction for Some Legal Fees
+Deduction for Some Legal Fees

 For businesses that are deducting business legal fees, such as those incurred as part of establishing or running a limited liability company, limited partnership, or other entity, legal fees are ordinarily fully tax deductible.
 As these entities are ordinarily pass-through, the investors will receive a K-1 statement and their share of the allocation tax deduction.
 Usually, legal fees of this nature are fully tax deductible, including not being subject to the Alternative Minimum Tax.